microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 1. Scroll down and select **Private endpoint connections**.
 This is where you would create a private endpoint should it be needed for the security of your deployment.
 1. Scroll down and select **Resource Health**.
 This is where you can view a history of the health of your deployment including any failover events that have occurred.

-### Bonus Exercise: Use Azure CLI to explore your deployment
+### Exercise: Use Azure CLI to explore your deployment

-For instructor led workshops if time allows, you can use Azure CLI to explore your deployment.
+Learn how to use Azure CLI to explore your deployment.
 You can use the Azure Cloud Shell in the Azure Portal

-1. Open the Azure Cloud Shell in the Azure Portal.
+1. Open the Azure Cloud Shell in the Azure Portal (refer to this documentation page for a quick start: https://learn.microsoft.com/azure/cloud-shell/quickstart?tabs=azurecli#start-cloud-shell).
 You can use the search bar at the top of the Azure Portal to search for "Cloud Shell" or you can find it in the top right-hand corner of the Azure Portal.
 2. The default is the Bash shell which works just fine for us to use Azure CLI.
 3. Run the following command to see what is possible for az CLI for Managed Instances: